starvagrant/toh/toh.markdown/the_garden_of_treason.md

 ----------------------------------

-The Lonestar BBQ was not much to look at--the fancy of two aspiring entrepeneurs that thought an Omaha strip mall was going to be the capital of a new BBQ tradition.
+The Lonestar BBQ was not much to look at--the fancy of two aspiring entrepreneurs that thought an Omaha strip mall was going to be the capital of a new BBQ tradition.
 The Kansas City tradition was closer and more what Mark would have expected customers to want.
 Its mostly empty chairs on a Saturday morning seemed to speak to his suspicions.
 The whole damn place looked like a make shift party room with cheap furniture rentals for tables.

 Margot showed up alone, though Mark looked over her shoulder for some time.
 He yawned, watered himself with a little coffee and said, "So what's so damn important?"